Home » Blog » What’s the Difference Between Legal Custody and Physical Custody in Orlando, FL?

 Child custody can be a complicated legal matter.
 If you have questions about child custody in Orlando, FL, contact an experienced family law attorney for help.

 Understanding your rights as they relate to your child after divorce can be confusing.
 Let a seasoned team help guide you in your effort to protect your rights and your relationship with your child.
-Contact McMichen, Cinami & Demps, today to get compassionate and knowledgeable legal guidance.
+Contact the experienced Orlando divorce lawyers at McMichen, Cinami & Demps today to get compassionate and knowledgeable legal guidance.
+Contact our Orlando, FL office at (407) 898-2161 to schedule a free consultation.